-Metro Mobility has only one mode/service type, demand response.
-We traced and agreed the type of use classification and asset classification to supporting documentation.
+Metro Transit's largest mode/service type is motor bus.
+We traced and agreed the type of use classification and asset classification for all modes and service types to supporting documentation.

 6. If capital projects support multiple modes/types of services and/or asset classifications, inquire of management as to whether management reported the use of capital considering the predominant use rules as described in the "Predominant Use" section of the 2018 NTD Policy Manual.